Carlos Leal

 Carlos Leal (born 9 July 1969) is a Swiss rapper and actor.

+Biography

-Leal was born in Lausanne to Galician immigrants.
+Leal was born in Lausanne, Switzerland to Spanish Galician immigrants.
 In 1990, he co-founded Sens Unik.
-The group produced four gold records and contributed music to the films La Haine (1995) and Neutre (2001).
+The group produced four gold records and contributed music to the film Neutre (2001).

 He produced videos with Sens Unik, and after making an appearance in the documentary Babylon 2 (1993), Leal decided to pursue a serious acting career.
-He trained under director Jack Garfein at The Actors Studio in Paris.
+He trained under director Jack Garfein at the Actors Studio in Paris.
 He made his film debut in Week End Break (2002), a comedy short film, which led to roles in a number of French and Swiss productions.